D-Day 6th June 1944

-“Do you realise that by the time you wake up in the morning 20,000 men may have been killed?”
+“Do you realize that by the time you wake up in the morning 20,000 men may have been killed?”
 Churchill said to his wife the night before D-Day.

 The initial assault secured key bridges and the flanks of the landing zone.
 Some of the most important achievements included the capture of Pegasus Bridge and the town of Sainte-Mère-Eglise as well as other key targets.
 The taking of Pointe-De-Hoc by US rangers was important as this headland was stocked with German soldiers ready to threaten the landing on the beaches by the Allied forces.

-The Allied forces were faced with scaling a 30 meter cliff face whilst being battered by German fire.
+The Allied forces were faced with scaling a 30-meter cliff face whilst being battered by German fire.
 The success by the Allied forces was due to the confusion by the Germans.
 It was not until 2:15 am that the hierarchy received news of the attack which was not confirmed until 4:15 am.
-It was not until 6:00 am that when a line of unbroken Allied ships were spotted that all doubts were removed.
-Allied warships and aircraft pounded German defences along almost 100 kilometres of coast.
-The U S soldiers went ashore at 6:30 am by landing craft at Utah and Omaha beaches.
-An hour later the British and Canadians arrived at the beaches of Gold, Juno and Sword.
-The troops at Utah accidentally landed two kilometres from their target, on a virtually unguarded beach.
+It was not until 6:00 am that when a line of unbroken Allied ships was spotted that all doubts were removed.
+Allied warships and aircraft pounded German defenses along almost 100 kilometers of coast.
+The US soldiers went ashore at 6:30 am by landing craft at Utah and Omaha beaches.
+An hour later the British and Canadians arrived at the beaches of Gold, Juno, and Sword.
+The troops at Utah accidentally landed two kilometers from their target, on a virtually unguarded beach.
 The landing zone was quickly secured with few losses.